OpenAutomationTechnologies/openPOWERLINK_Qt_App/doc/plk_qt_api/readme.md

 ### Windows {#sect_build_wrapper_win}
  - Choose `CONFIG_OPLK_QT_WRAP_WINDOWS_DLL` to build the library as dll.
  - Finally click generate to generate the Visual C++ project files.
- - Go the choosen build path.
+ - Go the chosen build path.
  - Open the `oplkqtwrap.sln` with Visual C++
  - Build the INSTALL project to generate the library.
  - The libraries will be available in `lib/oplkqtwrap/<platform>/